Tight junction: Functions

-Tight junctions help to maintain the apicobasal polarity of cells by preventing the lateral diffusion of integral membrane proteins between the apical and lateral/basal surfaces, allowing the specialized functions of each surface (for example receptor-mediated endocytosis at the apical surface and exocytosis at the basolateral surface) to be preserved.
-This allows polarized transcellular transport and specialised functions of apical and basolateral membranes.
+Tight junctions also help maintain the apicobasal polarity of cells by preventing the lateral diffusion of integral membrane proteins between the apical and lateral/basal surfaces, allowing the specialized functions of each surface (for example receptor-mediated endocytosis at the apical surface and exocytosis at the basolateral surface) to be preserved.
+This allows polarized transcellular transport and specialized functions of apical and basolateral membranes.

+Although classically known for their role in the prevention of paracellular transport, tight junction proteins also play crucial roles as signaling molecules.
+Occludin is able to interact with signaling pathways controlling cellular differentiation, and has been shown to travel to the nucleus of cells in which the tight junction has been disrupted.
+There it interacts with transcription factors to initiate apoptosis.
+ZO-1 is able to regulate cellular migration and proliferation, inhibiting proliferation transcription factors when the cellular tight junction has been established.
+Claudins, and angulins, like ZO-1, have been shown to interact with several important transcription factors influencing cellular migration and proliferation.
+These functions of tight junction proteins make the tight junction an important area of study in cancer research.

 Classification

 Epithelia are classed as "tight" or "leaky", depending on the ability of the tight junctions to prevent water and solute movement: